-The majority of Latvian largest banks (SEB bank, Swedbank, Citadele, Rietumu Bank) are servicing their clients in-person only based on the prior booking.
-As of June 2020, Luminor bank had resumed servicing its clients in-person without prior reservation.
+Starting from 19 March 2020 the majority of Latvian largest banks (SEB bank, Swedbank, Citadele, Rietumu Bank) have begun servicing their clients in-person only based on the prior booking.
+Other banks, such as Luminor bank continue to operate as usual, although they do encourage their clients to use bank services remotely.